Mitigation & Symptomatic Testing

 Contact firstname.lastname@example.org with questions.

-For symptomatic students and those who have had close exposure to infected individuals, one on-campus testing option is the University Health Services Testing Center, located at Commons Edge North, 57 W. Daniels Street.
-Students may call (513) 556-2564 for an appointment.
+Symptomatic students or those who have had close exposure to infected individuals may call University Health Services at (513) 556-2564 for an appointment.

-Also for symptomatic students and those who have had close exposure to infected individuals, University Health Services can arrange for testing at the UC Health Uptown Campus, 3120 Burnet Avenue (East Campus), which is by appointment only.
+University Health Services can also arrange for testing at the UC Health Uptown Campus, 3120 Burnet Avenue (East Campus), which is by appointment only.

-The student's health insurance plan will be billed for symptomatic and exposure testing.
+The student's health insurance plan will be billed for symptomatic testing.

 For additional information and Frequently Asked Questions, see UC's Public Health website.